cflurin/xiaomi-mqtt/README.md

 }
 ```

 What does this means?
-You can do subscribtion filtering
+You can do subscribtion filtering, I strongly suggest you to read the official [documentation](https://mosquitto.org/man/mqtt-7.html) on this point.

 **subscribe to a specific device**